 Imagine you are sitting in a coffee shop on your lunch break… With your eyes you will take in the colors of the food in the display counter, the patterns of the shirt of the barista and dried-up spilled milk on your table.
 Stay there a while, observe and notice what you can only using your sight.
 With your ears you may hear the sounds of the espresso machine brewing, the chatter of the adjacent table or the honking horns of the cars outside.
 Stay here and take in all the sounds and notice how each feels to you.
 Close your eyes to deepen the experience.
 With your nose smell the bold scent of roasting coffee or the sweetness of the fresh baked pastries.
 Can you smell any specific ingredients like cinnamon, butter or fresh berries?
 Maybe the scents are mixed together and you are intrigued by the combination of coffee and sweets.
 Stay here, what else do you detect with only your nostrils?
 With your skin you may detect the heating blowing against your skin, the softness of your cotton shirt or the heat coming off your coffee cup.
 Stay here.
 How does each sensation feel and is there anything you can do to make yourself more comfortable with this new knowledge?
 With your tongue observe the taste of your coffee and how each sip differs from the last- is the coffee hot, cold, strong, mild, bitter?
 Does the second sip taste as good as the first?
 Can you taste the cream and sugar?
 Stay here and notice if there are any lingering tastes in your mouth such as your minty toothpaste or this morning’s everything bagel?
 Engage in each sense individually until you are fully present in your body and the experience.

 As a life coach, I love helping transform and change.
 I am guided by my clinical training as a psychotherapist, expertise in human relationships and my well-honed intuition.
 I especially enjoy working with people in major life transitions such career change, retirement, separation, or loss.
 If you would like to know more about how professional life coaching can benefit you, please reach out.
+Set-up a free consultation by clicking here.
 You can find all of my contact information on my website: www.curiositylifecoaching.com or at https://www.linkedin.com/in/carriecmead/.
-The consultation is always free, so you have nothing to lose and so much to gain.